 Expect beautiful beaches and breathtaking mountain views in Carpinteria, which is just twelve miles from Santa Barbara.
-Named after the Chumash tribe, who once fostered a canoe building enterprise there, the city hosts California's annual Avocado Festival — this year slated for October 4 through 6.
+Named after the Chumash tribe, who once fostered a canoe building enterprise there, the city hosts California's annual Avocado Festival.

 What to do: Carpinteria State Beach offers a mile of beach for swimming, surf fishing, tidepool exploring and camping.
 "We go camping up at Carpinteria every chance we get," says Jennifer Thompson from Fullerton.
 "From your campsite, you can watch dolphins swim, seals play and the tide reveal starfish and urchins."
 Seals and sea lions can be seen in the area December through May, as well as an occasional gray whale.

 Where to eat and drink: Walk or ride your bike into town for Italian at Giannfanco's Trattoria or family-friendly dining at Padaro Beach Grill.
 The latter has a sand pit for the kids.
 Cap off your night with suds from Island Brewing Company, recommends Thompson.
 Head over to nearby Santa Barbara if you're interested in wine tasting.
 Here's a list of wineries.